 A specialty board may seek to gain or regain recognition after having recognition denied or withdrawn.
 The specialty board will be viewed as a new applicant for recognition and must follow the procedures described in this publication accordingly.
-The application will be reviewed during the next scheduled meetings of the SBRC and the CPME.
+Once complete, the application will be reviewed during the next scheduled meetings of the SBRC and the CPME.